callamwilliams/toggle-interface/README.md

 ## Considerations
 - Made a basic assumption about data structure, and structured it based on what I would expect from a typical API response.
 - Used Formik to keep form state manageable.
-- Chose to use a portal for the SideBar to pass form state out to the _app level, could have used global state (redux) for this, or refactored to bring Formik to the _app level.
+- Chose to use a portal for the SideBar to pass form state out to the _app level to save time.

 ## Overview
 - Fully responsive